 66A.
 Drug impairment, police powers to require driver assessment for etc.

-(1) A member of the Police Force may require —
+(1) A police officer may require —

 (a) the driver or person in charge of a motor vehicle; or

-(b) any person the member of the Police Force has reasonable grounds to believe was the driver or person in charge of a motor vehicle,
+(b) any person the police officer has reasonable grounds to believe was the driver or person in charge of a motor vehicle,

-to undergo an assessment of drug impairment if a member of the Police Force has reasonable grounds to believe that the person is, or was while driving or attempting to drive the motor vehicle, impaired by something, other than alcohol alone, affecting the person’s capacity to drive a motor vehicle.
+to undergo an assessment of drug impairment if a police officer has reasonable grounds to believe that the person is, or was while driving or attempting to drive the motor vehicle, impaired by something, other than alcohol alone, affecting the person’s capacity to drive a motor vehicle.

-(2) Where a member of the Police Force —
+(2) Where a police officer —

 (a) has reasonable grounds to believe that the presence of a motor vehicle has occasioned, or its use has been an immediate or proximate cause of, personal injury or damage to property; and